This swiss chard soup is a healthy and hearty vegetable soup. It’s filled with big ribbons of swiss chard, farro, thyme and a ton of parmesan.

 - Heat oil in heavy large nonreactive pot over medium-high heat.
 Add swiss chard stems, onion, celery, a pinch of salt and freshly ground black pepper.
 Sauté, stirring occasionally, until vegetables are soft and onions are translucent, 8- 10 minutes.
 Stir in garlic and thyme and cook for 1 minute.

 - Add farro, chicken broth, bay leaf, and red pepper flakes.
-Bring to a boil, reduce heat to a simmer and cook, partially covered, 15 minutes (see note— this may take more or less time depending on your specific type of farro).
+Bring to a boil, reduce heat to a simmer and cook, partially covered, until farro is almost cooked through, about 15 minutes (this may take more or less time depending on your specific type of farro).
 Taste and season with salt and freshly ground black pepper, if needed.
 Add potatoes and simmer another 10 minutes, or until cooked through.

 - Add swiss chard leaves and simmer until just cooked and tender, 2- 3 minutes.
 Taste again to adjust seasoning and serve with grated Parmesan.